annotation/text-fabric/tf/docs/about/layeredsearch.md

 The organization of the exported results is as follows: for each result item a row is made.

-The first column is an identifier for that item: a number, aka as *node*.
+The first column is an identifier for that item: a number.
+It is the sequence number of the item among the items in its level.
+Or, if you have the option active to show Text-Fabric node numbers instead, that is the number.

+In the first case, the header field will be `seqno`, in the second case `node`.

-The second column is the type of that item: `text`, `word`, etc., aka as *node type*.
+The second column is the level of that item: `text`, `word`, etc.,

 And then follow columns for the individual layers, and the corresponding cells are filled with the values of the nodes in those layers, with